nehasharma512/vein-visualization/README.md

 #!./test/evaluate_model.py
 python evaluate_model.py
 ```
-- The test results will be saved to the folder: `./dataset/test_data/inference/`.
+- The pre-trained models are present in `./test/models/`.
+The model can be evaluated on the testing dataset present in `./dataset/test_data/rgb/`.
+The test results will be saved to the folder: `./dataset/test_data/inference/`.

+### Vein enhancement
+- The reconstructed and ground truth hyperspectral images can be visualized in MATLAB using commands: `load(‘y.mat’);`,`imshow(rad(:,:,1),[]);`
+- The reconstructed band can be enhanced using two enhancement techniques: Contrast Limited Adaptive Histogram Equalization (CLAHE) and Homomorphic Filtering.
+- Code for both algorithms present in `./vein_enhancement/`.